-You know, and the other parenthetical phrases of English, are really far more complex and important than we usually allow.
+You know, and the other parenthetical phrases of English, are really far more complex and important that we usually allow.
 I tend to think of them as the oil which helps us perform the complex task of spontaneous speech production and interaction smoothly and efficiently.
 They give the speaker an opportunity to check back, to plan ahead, and to obtain listener reaction.
 They give the listener an opportunity to keep up and to react.
-If we all had perfect self-control, memory, attention, and logical thought processes, doubtless they would be unnecessary; but we haven't.
-We may admire those who approach this ideal state, and who can speak without a trace of non-fluency.
+If we all had perfect self-control, memory, attention, and logical thought processes, doubtless they would be unnecessary, but we haven't.
+We may admire those who approach this ideal state, and who can speak without a trace of non fluency.
 But language was never intended to be restricted to an elite corps.

 As with any word or phrase, they can be over-used, draw attention to themselves, and begin to irritate.
-But really this isn't, really, something which is really restricted to phrases like you know; really any word in the language, if really over-used, will really draw attention to itself and really begin to irritate.
-What is unfortunate is that, because of the stylistic excesses of certain groups of speakers in the past (and it wasn't just the hippies, don'tcha know), all uses of you know have come to be tarred with the same brush - even the useful ones.
+But really this isn't really, something which is really restricted to phrases like you know, really an y word in the language, if really over-used, will really draw attention to itself and really begin to irritate.
+What is unfortunate is that, because of the stylistic excesses of certain groups of speakers in the past (and it wasn't just the hippies, don'tcha know), all uses of you know have come to be tarred with the same brush -even the useful ones.

-These expressions are so complex that it would take a book to expound their use adequately.
-And now someone has.
-Britt Erman, of the University of Stockholm, has written a meticulously researched account of the way these phrases - she calls them 'pragmatic expressions' - are used in British English.
-She's described the way three of the commonest expressions - you know, you see, and I mean - were used in a corpus of 12 face-to-face conversations between educated people.
+These expressions are so complex that only book-length treatments can expound their use adequately.
+Fortunately, such accounts are now becoming available.
+A good example is Britt Erman's Pragmatic Expressions inEnglish (Stockholm: Almqvist & Wiksell, 1987), which is a meticulously researched account of the way these phrases -she calls them "pragmatic expressions" -are used in British English.
+She's described the way three of the commonest expressions -vou know, you see, and I mean- were used in a corpus of 12 face-toface conversations between educated people.
 If you want to read the conversations themselves, you can - in A corpus of English conversation (Jan Svartvik & Randolph Quirk, Lund 1980).
 This will give you a sense of who the speakers are, and whether they are people who can be glibly dismissed as people of unclear mind.
-(They aren't.)
+(They aren' t).

-Erman's book is the first systematic study of these expressions in a large sample of real conversation.
-And as a result, we now have an alternative to the many impressionistic accounts - including my own - which did little more than draw attention to some of the general characteristics of these expressions, in a somewhat vague way - for example, talking about them all as if they were merely 'space fillers' or 'hesitation markers'.
+Erman's book is the first of these systematic study expressions in a large sample of real conversation.
+And as a result, we now have an alternative to the many impressionistic accountsincluding my own- which did little more than draw attention some of the general characteristics of these expressions, in a somewhat vague way - for example, talking about them all as if they were merely "space fillers" or "hesitation markers".